 A mask will be required to be worn when picking up and dropping off your loved one.

 - Community Participation Supports in both the facility and in the community are open and follow Covid protocols.

 - Supported Employment Services is working with employers who are still operating to understand what steps are being taken in the workplaces of those we support who are considered higher risk.
 Communication Services are being provided remotely.

 - Behavior Supports and Home & Community Supports continue to operate.

 Early Childhood Services

 - Excentia Human Services’ preschools are open for either in-person or virtual instruction on a classroom-by-classroom basis.
 COVID-19 Preschool Policy

 - Excentia Human Services’ Infant & Toddler Early Intervention program is closed, but tele-sessions are being conducted with individual families.
 If you are interested in Early Intervention services, please call 717-735-1547 for a free eligibility evaluation for your child (ages birth to three years old) in Lancaster County.

-- Excentia Human Services’ offices at Rohrerstown Road and Prince Street remain closed.
+- Excentia Human Services’ offices at 1810 Rohrerstown Road and the Children’s Services continue to remain open.

 As we have them, we will post any updates here and on our Facebook page.
 If you have any questions, please contact us at 717-519-6740 or email firstname.lastname@example.org.